To safeguard the future of cocoa, we must increase the yield per hectare, helping farmers earn a better income and

-Our farmer trainers go through an intensive accreditation process covering agronomy, farming as a business and adult education.
+Our farmer coaches go through an intensive accreditation process covering agronomy, farming as a business and adult education.
 This improves their knowledge and confidence and raises their level of credibility.
 They can then lead by example and encourage the adoption of best practices.
 We have more than 1000 coaches on the ground working closely with farmers.

 It’s not just something that I do for the money, it’s a something I’m really proud of.
 By completing the training you learn a good work ethic, and that gives you satisfaction for your work.”

 Within a two-year cycle, all registered farmers are trained in order to build capacity and raise awareness of sustainable cocoa production practices.
 The training covers the following topics:

 Good agricultural practices